Skip to main content

 Set up Kubernetes resources

-Before configuring GCP, you need to create the Kubernetes namespace and ServiceAccount that will be granted access to GCS.
+Before configuring GCP, you need to create the Kubernetes namespace and ServiceAccount that you grant access to GCS.
+These resources represent the identity that GCP trusts through Workload Identity Federation.
+The following sections describe how to create the namespace, ServiceAccount, and verify them.

 Create the namespace